Brønshøj-Husum

-Brønshøj-Husum is one of the 10 official districts of Copenhagen, Denmark.
+Brønshøj-Husum is one of the 10 official districts of Copenhagen Municipality, Denmark.
 The district is bisected by Frederikssundsvej and consists mainly of vast areas of single family detached homes.
 It lies on the northwest border of the municipality.
-It covers an area of 8.73 km², has a population of 39,588.
+It covers an area of 8.73 km2, has a population of 39,588.
 The district, now a quiet suburban area, has developed around the two old villages of Brønshøj and Husum.

 With 24.6% of the inhabitants having a non-Western background, Brønshøj-Husum is the most diverse district of Copenhagen.

 Geography

 Brønshøj-Husum is bounded by Vanløse to the south, Bispebjerg to the east, Gladsaxe Municipality to the north, Herlev Municipality to the northwest and Rødovre Municipality to the west.
 The southern border follows Slotsherrensvej but the border is less well-defined on the other sides.